dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 default object access permission are defined on resource classes and/or properties, then the final set of default object access permissions that will result is **additive** and **most permissive**.

+The default object access permissions defined on the **SystemAdmin** group are additionally used for system admin users, and are added to the calculated final set of permissions.

 Example default object access permission instance:

 ::